Answer "Yes" to One of These Questions and You Might be Eligible

 A Medicaid needs assessment and current pay rate for home care aids in your area will help determine wages paid to a family caregiver.
 Contact your local social services dept or State Social Security or Medicaid agency for further guidance. http://www.carepathways.com/DHHS-States.cfm

 Some states offer programs for those with certain disabilities that may allow family caregivers to be compensated for care-giving.
 Refer to National Resource Center for Participant-Directed Services noted below or contact national disease foundations and local chapters for such specific disabilities.

 A law passed in 2010 designated for veterans provides a monthly stipend to primary caregivers of veterans injured in military conflict after 9/11.
 Contact dept of US Veterans Affairs to determine benefits your loved one may be eligible.

 Some policies allow family members to be paid to care for a family member or if you become certified then can qualify to be a family caregiver.
 Consult with your insurance agent regarding policy details.

 A family member such as a parent or grand parent can decide to contract a family caregiver to provide his or her care.
 Consult an accountant or attorney regarding legal contracts and tax rules as well as schedule a family meeting to discuss this contractual arrangement.

 Taking care of an elderly parent or other family member can be extremely challenging and quite burdensome.
 At the same time it can be rewarding in knowing that you may be the best caregiver because you will have your loved one's best interest at heart.
 Also if you are still employed, be sure to check with your employer whether they offer any elder care assistance with their benefit plans.
 In addition consult with your accountant whether you might be able to claim your parent as a dependent on your taxes.
-I recommend using this resource map at the National Resource Center for Participant-Directed Services to identify programs in your state.
+Learn more about Medicaid self directed services, or visit the Applied Self Direction website to get help with managing your care.